 - The Croft Field Activity Centre recently acquired on a long lease from West Berkshire Council.
 The building has recently been repaired and improved and is hired out regularly to a wide variety of users.

 - The Hungerford Youth and Community Centre in Priory Road.
-This is leased from West Berkshire Council and managed on a day-to-day basis by a management committee which includes two Town Councillors.
+This is leased from the Academy Trust and managed on a day-to-day basis by a management committee which includes two Town Councillors.

 - Smitham Bridge children's playground acquired in the 1980s when the adjoining site was redeveloped for new housing and the playground site was donated to the Town Council.